shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 └ package.json
 ```

-So far, you've only used `schemas` folder (for data schemas), while these other things are to make building settings pages easy:
+Apart from `schemas` folder which is used for data schemas, other files and folders are here to make settings pages easy:

 - `bin` folder is containing configuration file (`server.js`) to allow you to test settings pages locally and a build script (`webpack.config.js`) which builds server folder and makes it ready to be pushed to Shoutem server
-- `build` folder that will contain built project
 - `node_modules` folder containing npm packages for building settings pages
 - `pages` folder containing settings pages
 - `index.js` file as starting point
 - `package.json` file containing usual package information and references to building scripts

 This setup lets you use modern JavaScript (ES6) along with JSX, which we already used in React Native.
-Difference is that when making an app we didn’t need special build environment, because the building process of client extension parts was done when app was built.
+When making an app we didn’t need special build environment, because the building process of client extension parts was done when app itself was built.
 Now, however, everything that you submit will be directly shown in the builder, hence we need to prepare it first.

 Open now `server/pages/RestaurantsPage.js`.